Khitan people: Etymology

+Deciphering the name "Khitan" that is based on a study the monuments of Khitan writing system, is associated with the concept of “cold”, “chilly”, “frosty” in Mongolian dialects: Khorchin, Jalayt, Durbet, Gorlos, Arukhorchin, Baarin, Onnyut, Naiman — “khuten”; Kharchin, Tumut — “khiten”; Mongolian — “küyiten”.
+In the lands of the Khitans there were a number of places whose names included the word “cold”.
+For example, the Yinlianchuan River (lit.: dark and cold) is the Chinese translation of the Mongolian name of the Khuiten River (lit.: cold), which flows into the Shara Muren.
+Liu Xu reports that in the south of their domain lay the Lengxingshan Mountains, which means "cold".
+If we consider that the Khitan clans and tribes did not have surnames, but were known by the names of the places where they lived, it is not surprising that the name of the Khuiten River or the Lengxing Mountains could become a tribal designation.

 China

 Due to the dominance of the Khitans during the Liao dynasty in Manchuria and Mongolia and later the Qara Khitai in Central Asia where they were seen as Chinese, the term "Khitai" came to mean "China" to people near them in Central Asia, Russia and northwestern China.
 The name was then introduced to medieval Europe via Islamic and Russian sources, and became "Cathay".
 In the modern era, words related to Khitay are still used as a name for China by Turkic peoples, such as the Uyghurs in China's Xinjiang region and the Kazakhs of Kazakhstan and areas adjoining it, and by some Slavic peoples, such as the Russians and Bulgarians.
 The Han Chinese consider the ethnonym derived from Khitay as applied to them by the Uyghurs to be pejorative and the Chinese government has tried to ban its use.

 History

 Origin myth

 According to the History of Liao compiled in the 14th century, a "sacred man" (shen-ren) on a white horse had eight sons with a "heavenly woman" (tiannü) who rode in a cart pulled by a grey ox.
 The man came from the Tu River (Lao Ha river in modern-day Jilin, Manchuria) and the woman from the Huang River (modern-day Xar Moron river in Inner Mongolia).
 The pair met where the two rivers join, and the eight sons born of their union became eight tribes.